Azure-Samples/modern-data-warehouse-dataops/CONTRIBUTING.md

 ### Pre-requisites

-**First**, review existing samples to ensure you are not duplicating work.
+1. Review existing samples to ensure you are not duplicating work.
 Additionally, check [Github issues](https://github.com/Azure-Samples/modern-data-warehouse-dataops/issues) for any similar work in progress (i.e., issues with associated PRs).

-**Second**, once you've confirmed this, you need to decide whether you are creating either an end-to-end sample or a single-technology sample.
+2. Once you've confirmed this, you need to decide whether you are creating either an end-to-end sample or a single-technology sample:

-1. [End-to-end samples](/e2e_samples/) - Reference-architecture style DataOps samples typically utilizing a number of Microsoft services and technologies.
+    - [End-to-end samples](/e2e_samples/) - Reference-architecture style DataOps samples typically utilizing a number of Microsoft services and technologies.
        - **Purpose**: Showcase a number of DataOps key concepts in a concrete, end-to-end data sample.

-2. [Single-technology samples](/single_tech_samples/) - Smaller, modular samples focusing on a single Azure service showcasing one or two key DataOps concepts.
+    - [Single-technology samples](/single_tech_samples/) - Smaller, modular samples focusing on a single Azure service showcasing one or two key DataOps concepts.
        - **Purpose**: Allows developers and data engineers to easily choose and reuse individual samples based on their requirements, without the complexity of an end-to-end sample.
 The small and modular design also allows for showcasing different implementations for the same concept.

-3. [Utilities](/utilities/) - Reusable, standalone scripts that help with a specific operational task.
+    - [Utilities](/utilities/) - Reusable, standalone scripts that help with a specific operational task.
        - **Purpose**: Easily find helpful scripts used in common tasks to manage a data engineering system.

-**Third**, decide which [key concepts](https://docs.microsoft.com/en-us/azure/architecture/framework/) are you showcasing in your sample.
+3. Decide which [key concepts](https://docs.microsoft.com/en-us/azure/architecture/framework/) are you showcasing in your sample.
 See [Microsoft Azure Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/) for additional information.
 If you've decided to build a single-technology sample, decide which technology will be showcasing the key concepts.

-**Fourth**, determine the appropriate location for your sample within the [repository structure](#repo-structure).
+4. Determine the appropriate location for your sample within the [repository structure](#repo-structure).
 Select a short, descriptive name for the sample, avoiding lengthy or complex names, as it will be used throughout the repo (e.g., folder names, script paths, documentation links, and labels).

-**Fifth**, Create a github issue using the [new sample setup](./.github/ISSUE_TEMPLATE/new-sample-setup.md) template and fill in the information required.
+5. Create a github issue using the [new sample setup](./.github/ISSUE_TEMPLATE/new-sample-setup.md) template and fill in the information required.
 This template includes a detailed checklist to guide you through the sample development process.

 ### Repo Structure